Flawless Physio Logo

 by James McCormack

-Some forms of tears will need surgery but many can be managed conservatively with physical therapy and rehabilitation exercises.
-Recovery without surgery can often benefit from the use of a knee brace for a period of time to reduce the load on the injured meniscus.
+Recovery without surgery can often benefit from the use of a knee brace for some time to reduce the load on the injured meniscus.
 Please read more about our recommendations in our article: Knee Brace for Meniscus Tear.

-Meniscus Tear Strengthening Exercises
+Strengthening Exercises

 Inner Range Quads